Samadroberts/Drinko-Music/README.md

 ## Commands

 - `/play` `link-or-query`
-    - Will play an audio track if `link-or-query` is a link from one of the [sources](#supported-sources).
+    - Will play an audio track if `link-or-query` is a link from one of the [supported sources](#supported-sources).
-    - If the link is not from a supported source, youtube will be queried and a user will be able to select from the top five results.
+    - If the link is not from a supported source, YouTube will be queried and a user will be able to select from the top five results.
 - `/list` `page (optional)`
-  - If no page is provided the currently playing audio and all audio in the queue for the first page will be displayed.
+  - If no page is provided the currently playing audio track and all audio tracks in the queue for the first page will be displayed.
 If the page is provided the audio tracks in the queue for that page will be displayed.
 - `/next` `number (optional)`
   - If no number is provided, the current audio track will be skipped and the next audio track in the queue will play.
 If a number is provided `number` of audio tracks will be skipped in the queue.
 Use `/list` to help you determine what the value of `number` should be if you are trying to skip to a specific audio track.
 - `/repeat` `type`
   - `type: All`
-    - Repeats all audio tracks sequentially, indefinitely.
+    - Repeats all audio tracks in the queue sequentially, indefinitely.
   - `type: One`
     - Repeats a single audio track indefinitely.
   - `type: None`